Zero-Touch Enrollment: What it means to you and how to use it to your advantage

 Google for Education Training Consultant

 About the Author:

 Kendal Shomura joined the Amplified IT team in 2018 after 7 years working in Public Schools as an educator, Instructional Coach, Technology Integration Specialist, and as Professor in Masters of Educational Technology program at Touro University.
-He spent 3 years as a Google Administrator while training staff on how to integrate G Suite tools into their classrooms.
-Kendal’s wide array of experiences with Educational Technology allows him to understand the important nuances of technology in schools.
+He spent 3 years as a Google administrator while training staff on how to integrate Google Workspace tools into their classrooms.
+Kendal’s wide array of experiences with educational technology allows him to understand the important nuances of technology in schools.
 Today, he is a Google for Education Consultant who works to help schools better understand and leverage their Google environment for student learning.